Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Multivariate geometric measures

-where $x_i$ denotes the $i$-th coordinate of $x$. \end{proposition} This result means that the halfspace depth decays faster than any of the marginal survival functions.
-As a consequence, if the $i$-th marginal distribution has a light tail ({\it i.e.} with exponentially fast decay), then the halfspace depth decays at most exponentially fast in any direction.
+As a consequence, if the $i$-th marginal distribution has a light tail, then the decay of halfspace depth cannot be slower than exponential.
 If all marginals are heavy-tailed, then the bound will correspond to the one with the smallest tail index.
 This gives us a simple tool to discriminate between light and heavy tails.
+Note that one could choose different sets of marginals, and the upper bound would still hold true.
+Indeed, in practice, this method is useful if one has some prior information of the distribution along certain marginals.

-Note that the result given in Proposition~\ref{thm:hd-decay-survivalMargins} also applies to projection depth functions, which are of great use because of their properties (see e.g. \cite{Mosler2021} for definitions and illustrations).
+The result given in Proposition~\ref{thm:hd-decay-survivalMargins} also applies to projection depth functions, which are of great use because of their properties (see e.g. \cite{Mosler2021} for definitions and illustrations).

+In fact, we can go further and obtain the precise decay of the halfspace depth in the light tail case, namely: